top of page

 This course is designed for professionals working in specialist indoor and/or outdoor settings:

-Teachers, Teaching Assistants, SENCO's, Therapists, Forest School Leaders, Specialist Support staff, Mentors, Care Assistants, Medical Professionals, Educational Psychologists, Speech and Language Therapists, Occupational Therapists, Teachers of the Deaf or Vision Specialists, Dedicated Specialist Teachers, Administration & Reception, Dinner Staff, Care Staff, Volunteers, Technical Support, and Direct Student Support.
+Teachers, Teaching Assistants, SENCO's, Therapists, Forest School Leaders, Specialist Support staff, Mentors, Care Assistants, Safeguarding leads, Medical Professionals, Educational Psychologists, Speech and Language Therapists, Occupational Therapists, Teachers of the Deaf or Vision Specialists, Dedicated Specialist Teachers, Administration & Reception, Dinner Staff, Care Staff, Volunteers, Technical Support, and Direct Student Support.

-Our 'FASD Informed' School Stage 4 programme provides online live bitesize sessions tailored to your timetable, where we can adjust the time to suit your team in or out of School hours or on inset, where you can dip in and out at your own pace:
+Our 'FASD Informed' Specialist School Stage 4 programme provides online live bitesize sessions tailored to your timetable, where we can adjust the time to suit your team in or out of School hours or on inset, where you can dip in and out at your own pace:

-• FASD Informed™ School Stage 2: Interpreting theory into practice, processing speed, transitions, sexualised symptoms, hyper-fixation, perseverance, confabulation, fluctuating capacity, differentiating the curriculum, providing strategies to consider to support the spectrum; digging deeper into the practical considerations with case study reflection.
+• FASD Informed™ Specialist School Stage 2: Interpreting theory into practice, processing speed, transitions, sexualised symptoms, hyper-fixation, perseverance, confabulation, fluctuating capacity, differentiating the curriculum, providing strategies to consider to support the spectrum; digging deeper into the practical considerations with case study reflection.

 'FASD-informed practice' acknowledges the need to see beyond an individual’s presenting behaviours, to consider symptoms and to ask.....

-What does this child need?’
+What does this child or young person need?’

 rather than

-‘What is wrong with this child?’
+‘What is wrong with this child or young person?’

 FASD continues to be a frequently misunderstood condition, those who are not appropriately trained or knowledgeable can often make inaccurate 'assumptions' due to the fact that many individuals with FASD can superficially present as more able than they actually are, due to their spiky cognitive and neurodevelopmental profiles.